W01v3n/wireguard-install/README.md

 ./wireguard-install.sh
 ```

-It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service and a client configuration file.
+It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service and a client configuration file, all automatically, no prompts..

 Run the script again to add or remove clients!